dd32/td-gh-ex/README.txt

 		2. Upload the Anarcho Notepad files to the new directory on your host server.
 		3. Follow the instructions below for selecting the Anarcho Notepad.

-	To select Anarcho Notepad for your site:
+	To select Anarcho Notepad for your website:
 		1. Log in to the WordPress Administration Panel.
 		2. Select the Appearance panel, then Themes.
 		3. From the Available Themes section, click on the Theme title (or Theme screenshot) for Anarcho Notepad to activate.
 		4. A preview of the Theme will be shown.
 		5. To activate the Theme click the Activate "Anarcho Notepad" link in the top right.
-		6. Then you need to go to the Appearance > Customize for further customisation of your theme.
+		6. Then you need to go to the Appearance —> Customize for further customisation of your theme.

 	Your selection should immediately become active.